-- Senator Lauren Book is working on The Challenge Homeless Grant item at the State Senate level.
-The County supports continued and increased funding for this program which is currently in the Statewide Appropriations request.
+- Senator Lauren Book is to working on The Challenge Homeless Grant item the State Senate level.
+The County supports continued and increased funding for this program which is currently in the Statewide Appropriations request area.
 The funding request, if approved, could be for \$5 million dollars, which is an increase from previous years. - Last year Broward County did not receive an appropriate amount of "Sadowski" money.
-The County is looking for ways to increase the amount received. - The Delegation has filed a local bill to authorize the County Commission to levy a Discretionary Surtax for affordable housing, similar to the one in Miami-Dade. - A bill to create a Senior Services Council, similar to the Children's Services Council, has been filed by the Broward Delegation.
-This will create an independent taxing district for senior services.
-Given the high percentage of Seniors in Broward County, these support services are critical.
+The County is looking for ways to increase the amount received. - The County is looking to get an Affordable Housing Discretionary Surtax, such as the one in Miami-Dade.
+This item is being pushed through a local bill. - A Senior Services Council, similar to a Children's Services Council, is being sent for approval as a local bill.
+If approved, this bill will be put up for public vote.
+Due to a major influx of Senior citizens in our area and more projected to arrive, Senior